 In order to manage the company with an awareness of cost of capital and stock price, we set and disclose annual financial targets in our Medium-term Business Plan.
+To achieve this goal, management targets are incorporated into each business and progress in actions to improve capital efficiency is managed.
+Please see below for specific details.

 We are expected to provide a large and stable supply of products to meet demand, and accurate demand forecasting and capital investment are the keys to sustainable growth.
-We continuously monitor capital investment to ensure that returns on capital are commensurate with our investments in order to manage our business with an awareness of ROIC.
+We continuously monitor capital investment to ensure that returns on capital are commensurate with our investments in order to manage our business with an awareness of ROE.
 Capital investment, R&D investment, etc. are disclosed in the production strategy and technology strategy of the Medium-term Business Plan.
 We are constantly optimizing our business portfolio in terms of applications, product specifications, production plants, destinations, etc., based on market forecasts, which are outlined in our Medium-term Business Plan.
-As for human capital, please refer to Supplemental Principle 2-4 (i) of this report.
+As for human capital, please refer to Supplemental Principle 2-41 of this report.